Work-Study (Federal and State)

 College Work-Study is a need-based financial aid program subsidized by the State and Federal governments.
 Students need to apply for financial aid before being accepted for Work-Study.
 If they qualify, their earnings are limited to the Work-Study amount indicated on their award notification and employment authorization.

 Students may use their Work-Study award at any time during the appropriate award period if they are enrolled at least half-time (6 hours for fall and spring semesters or 3 hours for summer).If students want Work-Study for a summer job, they should contact their financial aid officer or Student Employment Services for guidance.
 Work-Study is restricted to students who are in a certificate or degree seeking status.
-The application priority date for financial aid, including Work Study, is March 1st each year.

 Note: As a work study you are allowed to work 20 hours a week.